platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 The following recommendations are guidelines only.
 They're also listed in approximately the order we recommend investigating them, although your mileage may vary.

-## Upgrade to PHP 7.2+
+## Upgrade to PHP 7.3+

 There is very little purpose to trying to optimize a PHP application on PHP 5.
 PHP 7 is generally twice as fast and uses half as much memory as PHP 5, making it unquestionably the first step to take when trying to make a PHP-based site run faster.

-To change your PHP version, simply change the `type` key in your `.platform.app.yaml` to the desired PHP version.
+To change your PHP version, change the `type` key in your `.platform.app.yaml` to the desired PHP version.
 As always, test it on a branch first before merging to `master`.

 ## Ensure that the router cache is properly configured